 Our commitment for the professional growth is what makes us the #1 placement organization for the hospitality and culinary industry.
 Scholarship programs and J-1 visa are for a period of up to 12 months.

 If you want to learn more about the program or you are a company who wants to provide scholarships to the candidates please contact us at firstname.lastname@example.org

 In general, we recommend interested candidates apply at least 3 months before the date they would like to begin their program.
 This is to allow ample time to secure an internship or training offer, gather and submit all of the necessary documents, receive the DS-2019 and apply for the visa in your home country.

 If you found your own host company, we can assist you in securing the necessary DS-2019 and other resources through a U.S. Department designated J-1 visa sponsor.
 Chef Training U.S. is currently the agent/partner of 4 different J-1 visa sponsors designated by the U.S. Department of State.
-If you already found your own host company, to obtain the J-1 visa will take around 6 weeks.
+If you have already found your own host company, it will take around 6 weeks to obtain the J-1 visa.